vanshwassan/AirnodeTutorials/README.md

 ## Requirements

-- Set up the [Airnode Monorepo](). install and build all the dependencies and packages to be able to access the Airnode CLI.
+- Clone and set up the [Airnode Monorepo](). install and build all the dependencies and packages to be able to access the Airnode CLI.

 - Using [Remix IDE](https://remix.ethereum.org) to deploy and call the Requester contract on the Polygon Mumbai Testnet.